 Create a Safe Haven

-Provide a safe place where your rabbit can retreat to should he feel the need to have his own space.
-Make sure he has access to small, tight spaces that your dog cannot access-in case of an emergency.
+Provide a safe place where your rabbit can retreat should he feel the need to have his own space.
+Make sure he has access to small, tight spaces that your dog cannot access in case of an emergency.